gucheen/i18n-render/README.md

 The i18n-render's structure is `key -> translation dictionary`.
 While the translation dict is `locale -> text`.

-In short, i18n-render take a `key` to get the translation dict, then get translated text with `locale`
+In short, i18n-render take a `key` to get the translation dict, then get translated text with `locale`.

 ## Source Configuration